New to Bitbucket Cloud? Check out our get started guides for new users.

 Rewind history to undo large commits

-Rewind the branch containing the bad commit to just before that commit, and then prune the last commit to bring the repository size under the repository size limit.
+Rewind the branch containing the bad commit to just before that commit.
 This process is assuming that the bad commit is only on one branch and hasn’t been merged to other branches.

 It is essential to inform anyone else using the affected branch that you are undoing the last commit, and not to merge that commit into any other branches.